Organization security clearances

 Organizations bidding on NATO opportunities must meet the security requirements listed in the contract.

-Learn more about the FSC in Chapter 3: Registration – section 3.2.1 Levels of clearance of the Contract Security Manual.
+Learn more about the FSC in Chapter 3: Organization screening – Subsection 3.2.1 Types of organization clearances of the CSM.

 Organizations obtain a FSC through the organization screening process.